-When we close our eyes and imagine something it feels as if we’re fabricating it there.
+When we close our eyes and imagine something, it may feel as if we’re fabricating it there.
 You may feel, “How does that help me understand something?
 It’s ‘me’ putting the visualization there...”.

 First, we should understand that imagination relates to insight and the development of our spatial sense.

-For many visualization is atrophied.
+For many, visualization is atrophied.
 It has to be developed.
 It can become just as vivid as a lucid dream.
-Then, suddenly the images begin to change is certain ways which can become further objects of concentration.
+Then, suddenly the images begin to change in certain ways which can become further objects of concentration.

-Number three on this slide is that complete shamata is not needed for a beginner to have some kind of comprehension or wisdom.
-Sometimes its asked by students who want to comprehend their ego if they need a profound samadhi.
+Number three, on this slide, is that complete shamata is not needed for a beginner to have some kind of comprehension or wisdom.
+Sometimes it is asked by students who want to comprehend their ego if they need a profound samadhi.
 To comprehend something about your ego, you don’t need a complete samadhi.
 If that were the case, we would be in a very difficult situation.

 Number four is something I already mentioned.
 When you have just pure concentration practice, you can achieve incredibly blissful states of experience called different jnanas, absorptions.
 In the story of the Buddha it is described how, before Buddha came, there were a lot of experts in concentration.
 They were able to achieve these levels of concentration that were beyond the body and everything.
 They took away everything that was unneeded in their perceptive experience, and they would be left with this extremely reduced point of concentration that is outside of the body and everything.
-Those Meditation masters believed that they had achieved liberation, because such an experience can be held for days.
+Those meditation masters believed that they had achieved liberation, because such an experience can be held for days at a time.

-The body stops breathing at those levels of concentration and its extremely transcendent.
-What occurs is all of those conditioning factors are being laid to rest, and what’s left is this sort of elemental type of abstract Consciousness.
-It feels as if you have been liberated, and then eventually the person goes back to the body.
-An expert can get very good at doing that, and they spend a lot of time in Meditation.
+The body stops breathing at those levels of concentration and it is an extremely transcendent expereince.
+What occurs is all of those conditioning factors are being laid to rest, and what’s left is this sort of elemental type of abstract consciousness.
+It feels as if you have been liberated.
+At some point, eventually, the person goes back to the body.
+An expert can get very good at doing that, and they spend a lot of time in meditation.
 A false belief then develops, “when I die, when my physical body dies, I’m going to that state.”
 They believe they are already liberated.
 But what is actually happening, of course, is that they have just laid all of the conditioned layers of the mind to rest temporarily, so all of their karma and all of their ego is still there.
 So, yes, when they die they may have a big samadhi, however, then they will return with their ego into another body.
 Why?
 Because they just tried to bypass their ego, they just got good at laying it to rest for period of time, but they never comprehended and eliminated their ego.

 Different Types of Practice

-In terms of Meditation, we can place them into two general categories.
-Individuals that are doing shamata primary practice or a vipassana primary practice.
-A third category is always related with advanced methods, related to the highest teachings.
+In terms of meditation, we can place them into two general categories.
+Individuals that are doing shamata (tranquility \ concentration) primary practice or a vipassana (insight) primary practice.
+There is a third category, which is always related with advanced methods, related to the highest teachings.